DjangoGirls/tutorial/deploy/README.md

     $ heroku open

+> __Note__: you will see an error page!
+We'll talk about that in a minute

-This will open a url like [https://djangogirlsblog.herokuapp.com/]() in your browser.
+This will open a url like [https://djangogirlsblog.herokuapp.com/]() in your browser, and at the moment you will probably see an error page.
 Since we only created the admin view for the app so far, add `admin/` to the url (e.g. [https://djangogirlsblog.herokuapp.com/admin/]()) to see a working page of our web app.

-We created a new database on Heroku, but we also need to sync it:
+The error you saw was because we when we deployed to Heroku, we created a new database and it's empty.
+We also need to sync it:

     $ heroku run python manage.py migrate

-As you can see, there is an error.
-Heroku created a new database for us and it's empty.
-We also need to sync it:

     $ heroku run python manage.py createsuperuser